d-khan/java/collections/Activity.md

 >Hint: The deque must be a Deque of Characters, but ordinary chars will be automatically converted to Characters when added to the deque.

 ## What to submit?

-1. Draw a flowchart of your thought process.
-I found this [online flowchart website](http://www.draw.io) very useful.
-However, you can use any application of your choice. **(2 marks).**
-2. What were your challenges in performing the lab (from design to the implementation phases)? **(2 marks)**.
+1. What were your challenges in performing the lab (from design to the implementation phases)? **(2 marks)**.
-3. Create a video that explains the working of the code.
+2. Create a video that explains the working of the code.
 Furthermore, the video should show your face on one side of the screen (preferably the top or bottom right of the screen).
-Also, submit the code in the .java extension. **(6 marks)**
+Also, submit the code in the .java extension. **(8 marks)**

 ## How to submit it?